| 3 min read

 After a long day of trekking and sweating, we looked forward to taking a nap in our cabin at Camp Joaquin.
 When we were handed our ‘one blanket per person’, we realized it wouldn’t do the trick.
 It was too small and too thin to keep us warm.
 We were lucky that there were no other tourists and that we could have all the blankets, otherwise it would’ve been a very, very cold night.
-To prevent others from making the same mistake, we’ve assembled a comprehensive packing list of essential items you’ll need for your trek to Pico Turquino.
+To prevent others from making the same mistake, we’ve assembled a comprehensive packing list of essential items you need for trekking to Pico Turquino.

 Packing list for hiking in Sierra Maestra